ADDP: Learning General Representations for Image Recognition and Generation with Alternating Denoising Diffusion Process: Experiments

 \subsection{Main Results}

-In Tab.~\ref{tab:exp_main_results}, our method is compared with previous methods designed for recognition only, generation only, or both recognition and generation.
+Tab.~\ref{tab:exp_large} compares \name~with previous methods designed for recognition only, generation only, or both recognition and generation tasks.

-\textbf{Unconditional Generation.} Our method surpasses the previous best by $\sim 2$ FID.
-This validates the effectiveness of our proposed alternating denoising process in generating high-quality images.
-Our method incorporates the raw-pixel space into the denoising process, which was previously considered a challenging task~\cite{vandenoord2017neural,rombach2022highresolution}.
-Please see Appendix for the generated images by our method.
+\textbf{Unconditional Generation.} \name~surpasses the previous SoTA by $1.5$ FID, which validates the effectiveness of our proposed alternating denoising process in generating high-quality images.

-\textbf{Image Classification.} Our model achieves comparable fine-tuning performance with methods specifically designed for recognition.
-Moreover, compared with the previously best method (\ie, MAGE~\cite{li2022mage}) designed for both recognition and generation, our model boosts the performance by $1.4$ points.
-This is consistent with the conclusion drawn from Tab.~\ref{tab:intro_pixel_token}, suggesting pixel inputs are more friendly with recognition tasks.
-Interestingly, the linear probing accuracy is very low.
-We suspect this is because our models are learned from \textit{noisy synthetic images}, which are far from natural images and have not been well explored in previous studies.
-Please see Appendix for the noisy synthetic images used for training.
+\textbf{Image Classification.} \name~achieves comparable fine-tuning performance with methods tailored for recognition.
+Moreover, compared with the previous SoTA (\ie, MAGE) designed for both recognition and generation, \name~boosts the performance by $2$ points.
+Such result is consistent with the conclusion drawn from Tab.~\ref{tab:intro_pixel_token}, suggesting pixel inputs are more competent with recognition tasks.

+\textbf{Linear Probing.} We observe an interesting fact that the linear probing accuracy of \name~is not aligned with its performance on other tasks, which we assume is caused by the gap between natural images and the \textit{noisy synthetic images} \name~takes as training inputs.
+Visualizations of such noisy synthetic images can be found in appendix.
+Nevertheless, as highlighted in prior studies~\citep{he2022masked,bao2022beit}, linear probing and fine-tuning results are largely uncorrelated, while the core capability of deep neural networks resides in learning strong \textit{non-linear} representations.
+Therefore, our primary emphasis in this work mainly focus on fine-tuning tasks as well.

-\textbf{Object Detection and Semantic Segmentation.} Benefiting from our alternating denoising diffusion process, our model is successfully applied to object detection and semantic segmentation.
-As far as we know, this is the first work demonstrating that general representations can be learned for both generation and dense prediction tasks.
-Our method demonstrates competitive performance with previous methods specifically designed for recognition.
-We note that iBOT~\cite{zhouimage} and SiameseIM~\cite{tao2023siamese} incorporate contrastive learning with MIM to boost the final performance.
-Our model may also benefit from a similar mechanism.
+\textbf{Object Detection and Semantic Segmentation.} Benefiting from our alternating denoising diffusion process, \name~can also be transferred to object detection and semantic segmentation and achieve competitive performance on these tasks.
+To the best of our knowledge, this is the \textit{first} work demonstrating that general representations can be learned for both generation and dense prediction tasks.
+For comparison, we apply MAGE pre-trained ViT-L to these tasks as well, which is trained under the same setting except that it takes VQ tokens as inputs.
+The results show that our method surpass MAGE by a large margin.